 Whether they are hidden in the dunes near sandy beaches or towering over cobbled lanes and thatched cottages, these very different chapels and churches are all worth visiting.
 This selection includes quite a few places in East Anglia - an area packed with interesting churches.
 And a car-free journey to get there is all part of the adventure: a ferry ride, waterside walk, a rural bus ride or an epic coastal train trip.

 1. St Enedoc, Trebetherick, Cornwall

-- How to get to St Enedoc car-free: Padstow ferry runs all year round.
+- How to get to St Enedoc car-free: Bus 96 from Wadebridge stops not far from the church, but the most interesting way to get there is via the Padstow ferry, which runs all year round and then on foot.
 Depending on tide times, it arrives on or near the beach in Rock.
-Padstow has buses from Bodmin or Newquay (alternatively, bus 96 from Wadebridge heads straight for Rock four times a day).
+Padstow has buses from Bodmin Parkway Station via Bodmin and Wadebridge, also from Newquay.

 - Walking from Rock, follow the South West Coast Path with the sea on your left and the dunes ahead.
 Go on around the seaward side of Brea Hill and turn right across the golf course towards the wonky tower of St Enodoc’s.
 See map below.

 - You could choose to go back to Rock via a different route over the golf course.
 The public paths are marked by white stones.
 Watch out for golf balls!

 - Refreshments: in Rock and nearby Polzeath.

 - More in the area: See our car-free guides to Bodmin and Newquay.